Shangbaize-Daoye/Easy-Tools-for-TypeScript/README.md

 # Easy Tools of TypeScript

-This is my personal easy tools of TypeScript, providing Pythonic classes and functions that written in TypeScript.
+This is my personal easy tools of TypeScript, providing Pythonic classes and functions written in TypeScript.